James R. Ashford – Curriculum Vitae

 James is perhaps best known for his ability to effectively communicate and demonstrate new ideas and solutions through public speaking with staff describing his abilities as “beyond university level”.
 This took place during a presentation to demonstrate a hypothetical entrepreneurial product pitch of a chemistry-based learning game as part of his undergraduate studies at Bangor University.
 This was presented in front of three local business owners within the technology industry.

-- Ashford, James, et al. “Behaviour patterns of disruptive users on Reddit.”
+- Ashford, James, et al. “Assessing temporal and spatial features in detecting disruptive users on Reddit.”
 2020 International Conference on Social Computing, Behavioral-Cultural Modeling, & Prediction and Behavior Representation in Modeling and Simulation

 - Lee, Eunjin, et al. “An Exploratory Analysis of Suspicious Reddit User Accounts based on Sentiment and Interactions.“